Frequently Asked Questions

 What can a student do to prepare for meeting with a conduct officer/conduct committee?

 If there is pertinent documentation or other information that may help an adjudicating officer/committee make a decision regarding responsibility or appropriate sanctions, this information should be gathered and brought to the meeting.
 (Please see Student Conduct Procedures for details regarding deadlines for submission of such information.)
 Students may consult an advisor of their choice to assist in preparation for meetings and to provide support during meetings.
-Students are strongly urged to read over conduct process information, including the Administration of the Standards of Conduct, Sanctions, and, if applicable, Academic Integrity Policies & Procedures.
+Students are strongly urged to read over conduct process information, including the Standards of Conduct, Sanctions, and, if applicable, Academic Integrity Policies & Procedures.

 What are the differences between the conduct process and a criminal/court process?

 The conduct process is an administrative process, not a criminal court process.
 The conduct process is very different from a criminal or civil law process.
 There may be perceived similarities, but students are expected to observe federal, state, and local laws as well as university rules, regulations, and policies.

 Category Campus Criminal Court Standards of Responsibility of Proof "Preponderance" (more likely than not the policy violation occurred, a reasonable conclusion) "Beyond a reasonable doubt" (no question about facts) Materials Used in Process All reasonable materials and information collected Evidence collection and use are under strict limits and procedures Counsel/Lawyer Student may have an advisor, but the advisor may not participate in actual meeting or hearings.
 The student must represent him or herself.
 There is a right to counsel.
 Counsel represents the accused.
 Disciplinary Philosophy Educational Punitive (jail time or fines) Double jeopardy This is the constitutional provision that does not apply to the administrative process of the campus conduct process A constitutional provision does apply.
 Appeal process A student may have the right to appeal the outcome of the campus hearing.
-However, the Administrative of the Standards of Conduct limits the grounds for appeal.
+However, the Student Conduct Procedures limits the grounds for appeal.
 If found guilty in a court trial, you have the right to appeal the conviction.

 What if I haven't found the answer to my question?